Pastlecry/Pastlecry/README.md

 + Linux
 + Arduino

-the projects I'm woking on right now:
+the projects I'm woking on right now
-1. FireLemon
-2. NFT bazaar
+1. NFT bazaar
-3. Tengu
+2. Tengu
-4. RichGold
+3. RichGold
-5. FireVenom
-6. Tessa AI(discord bot)
+4. Tessa AI(discord bot)
-7. XSS vun exploiter
-8. Bouse(idk)
+5. Bouse(idk)

 you can contact me using my Linkedin or discord and share your questions or ideas with me there :3 ...